 CSA Stands for Community Supported Agriculture.
 CSA allows residents to have direct access to high-quality, fresh produce grown locally by regional farmers.
 When you become a member of a CSA, you're purchasing a “share” of vegetables from a regional farmer.
 This locally based economic model was influenced by the biodynamic agriculture ideas formulated by Rudolf Steiner, the founder of Waldorf Education.
 Read more about the CSA model of relational-economics on Wikipedia.

 Hepworth Farms in nearby Milton, NY, an organic family farm owned and operated by women, growing more than 400 varieties of organic vegetables.
 Amy Hepworth, a 7th generation farmer, was named 2015 Hudson Valley Farmer of the Year.

 What is in a CSA share?

-Take a look at the photos below.
+Take a look at the photo above.
 This will give you a good sense of what you will be receiving.
-Fruit shares depend on the season plus you will receive apples that have been in cold storage from the fall.
+Fruit shares depend on the season, but you will also receive apples that have been in cold storage from the fall.

 Your Hudson Valley Farmer (supporting farm-to-table in our local community)